 The plants generate around 654 metric tonnes of nutrient-rich organic slurry per day, which serves as high-quality organic manure.
-This slurry:
+This circular approach has multiple benefits:

-By converting organic waste into valuable manure, the program supports farmers in reducing input costs while improving crop productivity.
+By converting organic waste into valuable manure, the program supports farmers in reducing input costs while improving crop productivity and supporting organic farming movements.

 The program is supported through: